 The DVD cover shows Albert and Grace heading for the deserted house where she will be killed and eaten.
 The tag line is interesting: “a real life Hannibal Lecter”.
 Pretty sure Hannibal would eat alive anyone who compared him to Albert Fish.

 The full movie is not easy to find.
-There is a copy on Youtube, but it is not great quality.
+There is a copy on Youtube when I last checked, with subtitles in Spanish.

 12 thoughts on “Creepy old cannibal dude – THE GRAY MAN (Flynn, 2007)”

 Pingback: The vampire of Sacramento: “RAMPAGE” (Friedkin, 1987) – The Cannibal Guy

 Pingback: The last CANNIBAL on Earth — (“Last Man on Earth” Season 4, episodes 9-11, Will Forte) – The Cannibal Guy

 Pingback: Six dead(ish) serial killers: THE BUTCHERS (Steven Judd, 2014) – The Cannibal Guy